 In 2009, he published KnowPrivacy with colleagues at UC Berkeley School of Information.
 The findings in this paper led to his role as the primary technical consultant for the Wall Street Journal: What They Know series investigating internet privacy and online tracking.
 This series was a finalist for 2012 Pulitzer Prize for Explanatory Reporting and the winner of the 2012 Scripps Howard Award for Distinguished Service to the First Amendment.
-He also wrote software that aggregated media appearances and other relevant data for a Pulitzer-winning story, One Man’s Military-Industrial-Media Complex.
+He was also a researcher for the Pulitzer-winning story, One Man’s Military-Industrial-Media Complex.
 Ashkan has appeared as an expert in several major media productions, including 60 Minutes (CBS News) and National Public Radio.

 As part of his effort to demystify technology, Ashkan developed an app called MobileScope that allows users to track what data their mobile apps transmit and where the device sends it.
 The MobileScope Project was named the winner of the Wall Street Journal’s 2012 Data Transparency Prize and developed into a full-feature platform which was recently aquired by Evidon.

 Ashkan has a master’s degree from UC Berkeley’s School of Information and has published major reports on the extent and methods of online tracking: KnowPrivacy: The Current State of Web Privacy, Data Collection, and Information Sharing, Flash Cookies and Privacy, and Flash Cookies and Privacy II(addendum here).
 In 2012, he worked with a team of researchers to investigate changes in online tracking tools from 2009 to 2011 and published Behavioral Advertising: The Offer You Cannot Refuse.
 This paper won the Computers, Privacy & Data Protection 2014 Multidisciplinary Privacy Research Award.
 Most recently, he co-authored an article on the dropping costs of surveillance which was published by the Yale Law Journal in January of 2014.

 He also organizes the famous Tech Policy Happy Hours in DC (and any other city he travels through).
 If you’d like to attend, just email.